 In all cases, precise and clear communication is crucial.
-Experiences of managing large-scale crises and disasters show that language barriers and differences in the operational context, organisation, practices, tools and resources of disaster risk management create a potential for miscommunication.
-Moreover, the use of different terms and symbols for the same parameters hampers effective information exchange.
-Translating these terms and symbols is not necessarily trivial, as these do not always have the exact same meaning.
-In many cases, the meaning of two symbols from different standards overlaps partly.
-For example, the EUROPEAN EMERGENCY 2D/3D SYMBOLOGY REFERENCE provides symbols for automobiles and trucks, while ÖNORMS2308 only provides one symbol for "motor vehicle" (German: "Kraftfahrzeug").
+Experiences of managing large scale crisis and disasters show that not only language barriers, but also differences in the operational context, organisation, practices, tools and resources of disaster risk management create potential for miscommunication.
+Moreover, use of different terms and symbols for the same parameters hampers effective information exchange.
+Translating these terms and symbols is not necessarily trivial as these do not always have the exact same meaning.
+In many cases the meaning of two symbols from different standards overlap partly.
+For example, the EUROPEAN EMERGENCY 2D/3D SYMBOLOGY REFERENCE provides symbols for automobile and truck while ÖNORMS2308 only provides one symbol for "motor vehicle" (German: "Kraftfahrzeug").